cnorling/norling.io/content/post/latex-resume/index.md

   - job search
 ---

 Writing LaTeX sucks, but the results are undeniably better than anything else.
-This article is a brief introduction into LaTeX, the basic prerequisites to writing documents, what the ecosystem is like, and how you can write your resume in LaTex.
+This article is a brief introduction into LaTeX, the basic prerequisites to writing documents, what the ecosystem is like, and what it was like writing my resume in LaTex.

 ## Dark Times Before LaTeX